epn-vespa/tutorials/surfaces/TNO_spect/TNO_spectroscopy.md

 ### 2- Getting the spectra

 The spectro\_asteroids service is a large collection of small body spectra, but the targets are not described in terms of dynamical class.
-The list retrieved in step 1 can be used to query this service from the target\_name parameter, thanks to the homogeneity of EPNCore.
+The list retrieved in step 1 can be used to query this service from the target\_name parameter, thanks to the homogeneity of EPNCore description.

 The easiest way to perform this is to use TOPCAT: